Main Menu

 Not on View

-DescriptionFragment of rim and side of krateriskos.
-Medium turquoise-blue ground with opaque white and opaque yellow decoration.
-Short horizontal rim with a rounded edge; vestiges of tall cylindrical neck.
-An opaque white thread and an opaque yellow thread, both marvered, attached to the upperside of the rim and tooled into a tall, highly uneven festoon pattern over the rim and on the neck.
-Core-formed; applied marvered threads.
+DescriptionThis fragment preserves the rim and part of the upper body of a krateriskos.
+The medium turquoise-blue ground is decorated with opaque white and opaque yellow threads.
+It features a short, horizontal rim with a rounded edge and the remains of a tall cylindrical neck.
+An opaque white and an opaque yellow thread, both marvered, were applied to the upper surface of the rim and tooled into a tall, uneven festoon pattern that extends across the rim and down the neck.
+Manufactured using the core-forming technique, the vessel was further decorated with applied marvered threads.

 Published ReferencesGrose, David F., Early Ancient Glass: Core-Formed, Rod-Formed, and Cast Vessels and Objects from the Late Bronze Age to the Early Roman Empire, 1600 B.C. to A.D..
 50, New York, Hudson Hills Press in association with the Toledo Museum of Art, 1989, cat. no. 12, p.
 62-63, repr. (col.) p.
 43.